5l1v3r1/Presentations-2/README.md

 # Presentations
-My presentation materials from various conferences, Workshops, and similar events
+My presentation materials from various conferences, Workshops, and similar events.
+You can access via [SpeakerDeck](https://speakerdeck.com/bemre)